-Accuracy of industrial robots can be improved through a robot calibration process.
 Robot calibration is the process of identifying the real geometrical parameters in the kinematic structure of an industrial robot, such as the relative position of joint links in the robot.
-Robot calibration can be accomplished in less than 20 minutes.
-Once you have calibrated your robot with RoboDK you can generate accurate robot programs offline without 3rd party software.
+Robot calibration improves accuracy of robots programmed offline (Offline Programming).

 Once the robot is calibrated it is also very easy to compare the accuracy before and after calibration with a ballbar test or an ISO 9283 test (Robot Performance Analysis).
 You can also run customized path accuracy, speed and acceleration tests and obtain a detailed report.